 Hyper-V SDN provides network virtualization that decouples VM IP addresses from physical network locations.
 The VM keeps its IP across the failover; the SDN fabric handles the routing.
 Capable, complex to deploy correctly.
 Microsoft Learn's stretch cluster documentation lists "Hyper-V software defined networking" among the techniques to support faster site failover.

-The right pattern depends on the application.
+The right choice depends on the application.
 Stateless web services often work fine with DHCP plus DNS plus low TTL.
 Database listeners and application services with hard coded IPs need stretched VLAN or a network abstraction device.
-Mixed environments end up using more than one pattern.
+Mixed environments often use more than one approach.

 The two operational modes for stretch cluster: